matter-in-motion/mm/docs/settings.md

 * __serializers__ — object, defines serializers settings.
 * __extensions__ array of extensions
 * __core__
   * __debug__ — boolean, false.
-Debug mode, adds more logging and validates API responses if validator is present
+Debug mode, adds more logging and validates API responses if the validator is present
   * __uncaught__ — boolean, true.
 Adds uncaught exceptions handler, default handler just puts all exception into the main log.
 You can define your own by creating `uncaught.js` in your app directory.
 See original `uncaught.js` for more info.
   * __api__
     - path, '/api'.
 API URL path
     - discovery, true.
-Allows the dicovery ('?') requests
+Allows the discovery ('?') requests
     - throttle, false.
-Throttle responses by random time.
-Delays is defined by like `[min, max]`
+Throttle responses at random time.
+Delays are defined by like `[min, max]`

   * __auth__ — object.
 [Authentication settings](https://github.com/matter-in-motion/mm/blob/master/docs/authentication.md).
   * __daemon__ — object.
 Daemon settings